 Materials and Methods

 The trial was conducted at the Olathe Horticulture Research and Extension Center located approximately 30 miles southwest of Kansas City.
 Transplants were grown in soilless potting media using 50-cell propagation trays.
-Seeds were sown on 6 March 2014 and transplanted to 50-cell trays on 18 March.
-Transplants were set on 22 April in one bay of a multi-bay high tunnel (96’ x 200’ Haygrove Multibay High Tunnel) in the inner two (of four) rows.
-The high tunnel trials had five plants per plot and in-row spacing was 18”, typical of commercial determinate production.
-Preplant crop nutrients were provided by calcium nitrate and potassium nitrate using equal portions of nitrogen at 75 lbs nitrogen/acre total.
-Fertigation was carried out at a rate of 10 lbs nitrogen/acre per application on 15 and 23 July, and 7 August.
-Calcium nitrate was used for the first and third fertigation events and potassium nitrate was used for the second fertigation.
+Seeds were sown on 29 February 2016 and transplanted to 50-cell trays on 10 March.
+Transplants were set on 18 April in one bay of a multi-bay high tunnel (96’ x 200’ Haygrove Multibay High Tunnel).
+The trial was planted into four rows with each row consisting of one replication.
+The high tunnel trial had five plants per plot and in-row spacing was 18”, which is typical of commercial tomato production.
 Plastic mulch and drip irrigation were employed and the stake-and-weave method was utilized to trellis the plants vertically.
-Harvesting was carried out from 24 June until 19 September.
+Fertigation was carried out at a rate of 10 lbs nitrogen/acre per application on 29 April, 1 June and 30 June and 1 August.
+Potassium nitrate was used for the first and third fertigation events and calcium nitrate was used for the second and fourth fertigation.
+Harvesting was carried out from 28 June through 27 September.
 During the last harvest, all fruit larger than 5 cm were picked.
 Fruit were graded for marketability and fruit number and weight were recorded.
 Average fruit size and percent marketability were determined and are presented below.
 All data were analyzed using ANOVA (PlotIt, Scientific Programming Enterprises, Haslett, MI), and a mean separation test was carried out by using an F-protected least significant difference (LSD) test.
 A separate analysis was carried out for each individual observation and the results of the LSD test are shown where statistically significant treatment effects occurred.